mantidproject/mantid/docs/source/algorithms/DirectILLDiagnostics-v1.rst

 Diagnostics reporting
 #####################

-The optional *OutputDiagnosticsReportWorkspace* property returns a table workspace summarizing the diagnostics.
+The optional *OutputReportWorkspace* property returns a table workspace summarizing the diagnostics.
 The table has three columns:

 #.
 'WorkspaceIndex'
 #.
 'ElasticIntensity': Holds the value of integrated elastic peaks used for the diagnostics.